yzdxs/learn-anything/readme.md

 Here are the folders I have currently migrated in this way.
 The most up-to-date version of the content will always be the big research [mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J).
 All of the folders below can also be found there.

+- [code](https://my.mindnode.com/CEAz1uZBt1erP7sL7QXmACp9MktpSTjBseqmghXx#-472.9,-1307.6,2) folder includes interesting mind maps related to programming
+- [pdfs](https://github.com/nikitavoloboev/research/tree/master/pdfs) currently contain some past notes I have made before I was introduced to this neat mind map format
+	- I may add some interesting free of license pdfs to it in the future
+- [personal](https://github.com/nikitavoloboev/research/tree/master/personal) folder contains my articles and my GitHub repositores in the textual and image format
+	- once again, the most up-to-date version will always be the live mind map
+- [top](https://github.com/nikitavoloboev/research/tree/master/top) folder contains all mind maps that I found to be particularly interesting to transfer in the textual and image format
-- [Here](https://github.com/nikitavoloboev/my-research/tree/master/links#favourite-websites) are some websites that I really like and often frequent to supplement my research and curiousity
+- [index](https://github.com/nikitavoloboev/research/tree/master/index) folder includes some of the mind maps that I translated from the research mind map to textual index and image
-- [Here](https://github.com/nikitavoloboev/research/tree/master/quotes) are quotes that I liked and collected over the years
-- [Here](https://github.com/nikitavoloboev/research/tree/master/github#interesting-github-repositories) are some GitHub repositiores that I found interesting
-- [Here](https://github.com/nikitavoloboev/research/tree/master/images#images-) are all of the images that I have collected neatly sorted into Imgur albums

 ##Contributing 🎉
 It is a shame that there is currently no easy way to contribute to this project.
 However you still can contribute if you like.
 You can [start an issue](https://github.com/nikitavoloboev/research/issues/new) and specify where you have found a mistake by sending a screenshot of it and specifiying in  which mind map you have found it.
 After all, this is not an offical wiki and I often don't cite sources.
 These are just my notes and observations.
 They can be wrong.